vantix-bio

 The 10mg Rationale: Why Size Matters in Research Design

-1. Order a second vial mid-study (introducing batch variability)
+1. Order a second vial mid-cycle (introducing batch variability)

 2. Reduce dosing to stretch supply (compromising protocol fidelity)